raquel-palumbo/Phase-One-Project-Final/README.md

 Further analysis is needed to see how these reccomendations fit into other considerations the company may want to look at such as cost, ability to operate, etc.

+Technology changes fast, so doinga a similiar analysis focused on more recent years could help us to understand if these reccommendations are current.

 # More Information: